lumenlearning/candela-tiny-ab/README.md

 # tiny-ab
-A Tiny A/B Tester Plugin for Wordpress
+A Tiny A/B Testing Plugin for Wordpress

 This tiny A/B testing plugin shows different versions of page content to users based on the last character of their username.